Union City, New Jersey: Immigration and industry

 The town was famous for being the home of the rowdy Hudson Burlesque.
 Theaters in Union City featured vaudeville and burlesque and acts including Fred Astaire and Harry Houdini.
 It was at a vaudeville theater in Union City that comedian George Burns would meet his longtime partner and wife, Gracie Allen.
 Union City was also for a time the home to the headquarters of sports publisher Joe Weider.
+Weider's empire included a Weider Barbell store in Union City, whose patrons included body builder Dave Draper.

 The first Cubans immigrated to Union City from New York City in the late 1940s, having been attracted to the city in search of work after hearing of its famed embroidery factories.
 A majority of these Cubans hailed from small towns or cities, particularly Villa Clara Province in central Cuba.
 After World War II, veterans relocated to Bergen County, causing a short-lived decline in the population.
 By the 1960s the city was predominantly an old-line Italian enclave.
 This began to change when large numbers of Cubans emigrated to the city after Fidel Castro took power in 1962.
 This made Union City for many years the city with the largest Cuban population in the U.S. after Miami, hence its nickname, "Little Havana on the Hudson."
 Following the Mariel boatlift in 1980, 10,000 Cubans settled in New Jersey, leading to a second wave of Cubans to Union City, which totaled 15,000 by 1994.
 The city, as well as neighboring towns such as West New York, experienced a profound cultural impact as a result of this, as seen in such aspects of local culture as its cuisine, fashion, music, entertainment and cigar-making.

 Amid a redevelopment boom in the early 1960s, The Troy Towers, a 22-story twin tower luxury apartment complex, was completed in 1966 on the edge of the Palisades cliffs on Mountain Road at 19th Street, at the former site of the Abbey Inn, just north of where a motorized vehicle elevator and a staircase called the Lossburg Steps were located.
 The former was an angled ramp originally built for horse-drawn carriages, which along with the steps, connected to Hackensack Plank Road beneath the cliffs, in the Shades section of Weehawken.
 According to the Hudson County Multiple Listing service, between 2016 and 2018 the median list price of residential properties on the market in Union City fluctuated between $345,000 and $509,000.
 The most expensive home on the market in May 2018 was a four-family building on sale for $1.6 million, while the lowest was a studio apartment in Troy Towers for $148,000.
 A typical residential property was a six-bedroom, three-family house in need of updating, listed at $568,000.